zellerin/heroku-buildpack-cl2/README.md

 In your _heroku-compile.lisp_ you typically want to prebuild .fasl files of your application by first `(asdf:disable-output-translations)` and then loading your ASDF system.

-If you need Quicklisp, call `cl-user::require-quicklisp', it installs quicklisp in the directory _quicklisp/_.
+If you need Quicklisp, call `cl-user::require-quicklisp`, it installs quicklisp in the directory _quicklisp/_.

 Your application is started according to what you specfy in your Procfile.